The Romans in Italy

 Divide and decline of the Roman Empire

-After that prime time, at the end of the 4th century AD, the Roman Empire went down.
-Corruption, uprisings, invasions from the outside, the emergence of Christianity and a declining economy brought the Roman state apparatus to shaken.
+After this zenith, the decline of the Roman Empire was set into motion at the end of the 4th century AD.
+Corruption, uprisings, outside invasions, the emergence of Christianity and an economic decline unhinged the Roman state apparatus.
 Despite the recognition of Christianity under Constantine, no end of trouble was in sight.
-Permanent defensive wars and increasing pressure led to the division of the empire into East and West in order to govern the kingdom more coordinated.
-The Eastern Roman Empire developed independently from now on and remained as Byzantine Empire until 1453.
-The Western Rome, however, did not remain, and collapsed under the onrush of the Germans.
-In 476, the German leader Odoacer captured Rome and thus sealed the end of a long Roman era in Italy.
+Permanent defensive wars and increasing pressure led to the division of the empire into Eastern and Western Roman Empire in order to govern the kingdom in a more coordinated manner.
+The Eastern Roman Empire developed independently from then on and remained in existence as the Byzantine Empire until 1453.
+The Western Roman Empire, however, did not survive and collapsed under the attacks of the Germans.
+In 476, the German leader Odoacer conquered Rome and thus sealed the end of a long Roman era in Italy.